scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 ## Parallelising *foldMap*

 To run the fold in parallel we need to change our implementation strategy.
 A simple strategy is to allocate as many threads as we have CPUs and evenly partition our sequence amongst the threads.
-We can append the results together as we each thread completes.
+We can append the results together as each thread completes.

 Scala provides some simple tools to distribute work amongst threads.
 We could simply use the [parallel collections library][link-parallel-collections] to implement a solution, but let's challenge ourselves by diving a bit deeper.
 You might have already used `Futures`.
 A `Future` models a computation that may not yet have a value.
 That is, it represents a value that will become available "in the future".
 They are a good tool for this sort of job.